raspberrypilearning/test-crowdin-config/en/step_1.md

 ## You will make

-Make a space scene with characters 👾 that 'emote' to share their thoughts or feelings.
+Create a space scene with characters 👾 that 'emote' to share their thoughts or feelings.

 In Scratch, characters and objects are called **sprites**, and they appear on the **Stage**.